-For any asset designated “pay on death” or “transfer on death” (known as POD and TOD, respectively), don’t include it in your will.
+Don’t include assets designated “pay on death” or “transfer on death” (known as POD and TOD, respectively) in your will.
 Instead, work with the institution’s process to name any primary and/or secondary beneficiaries.
 Types of assets where this may be an option include:

 - Bank accounts (such as checking, savings, or CDs)

 - Investment/brokerage accounts and/or securities (such as bonds and stocks)

 - Pension plans